This spot has been added by

 Comino’s Blue Lagoon snorkeling exploration tips

-The recommended area for Blue Lagoon snorkeling stretches between Blue Lagoon Beach and Cominotto Beach, on the other side of the channel.
-The two beaches are about 200 meters apart.
-On each side of the beaches, lines of buoys delimit the bathing area.
+The two beaches are about 220 yards apart.
+On each side of the beaches, lines of buoys indicate the bathing area.
 Don’t go any further, as there is heavy boat traffic beyond the buoys.

 The Blue Lagoon, Comino